 Escape to Martha’s Vineyard

 Easily the most popular vacation spot in Massachusetts, Martha’s Vineyard is a quaint island just off the Cape Cod coast.
-It features beautiful lighthouses, amazing sandy beaches, and plenty of ways to relax.
-We highly recommend taking a ferry over and seeing what it’s all about.
+It features lighthouses, sandy beaches, and plenty of ways to relax.
+You can take a ferry to the island and enjoy the escape.

 Attend a Boston Red Sox Game